-Several options were considered however, with the burgeoning power outage in the province and the immediate need for power supply, the bunker power plant presented the most optimum solution at present.
+Several options were considered however, with the burgeoning power outage in the province and the immediate need for power supply, the blended fuel-fired power plant presented the most optimum solution at present.
 The main deciding factor in adopting this kind of technology is the diminished negative impacts, especially air pollutant emissions, compared to the conventional thermal-fired power plant.